Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 ![](./media/image3.png)

-A genome (or metagenome) sequence typically contains regions called genes that encode a protein (or a functional RNA), separated by intergenic regions.
+A genome (or metagenome) sequence typically contains segments called genes that encode a protein (or a functional RNA), separated by intergenic regions.
 Generally, the genes evolve relatively slowly, so they will share sequence similarity with genes from other organisms,